 The Anet A8 is an FDM 3D printer that can print layers at 100 microns.
 The surface finish is not as smooth as you get with the more expensive printers, but is more than enough for prototyping and household use.
+If properly assembled and upgraded, it is capable of delivering high smoothness and top-notch accuracy.

 Credit: @milos880888 / Instagram